GST on Advertisements

 HSN Codes for Advertisement Services

-HSN codes are crucial for classifying goods and services under GST for proper reporting and tax rate application.
+HSN codes are crucial for classifying goods and services under GST registration for proper reporting and tax rate application.
 Here are the key HSN codes applicable to advertisements:

 HSN Code for Advertisement Services: